Internet Speeds in Panama

 Ask what people are using in the building and how reliable it is.

-2. Open your laptop or phone and search for Wifi Networks in the apartment and in different areas in the building before you move in.
+2. Open your laptop or phone and search for Wi-Fi networks in the apartment and in different areas of the building before you move in.

-For example if 99% of the Wifi Networks start with “COWIFI”, that stands for Cable Onda Wifi.
-If I had known that from the beginning I would have installed Cable Onda.
-If almost everyone is using the same internet provider there is a very strong reason for this.
+For example, if 99% of Wi-Fi networks start with “TIGO”, I would have installed Tigo.
+If almost everyone is using the same internet provider, there is a very strong reason for this.

-3. When the technicians are installing your internet, ask for an extra router to be placed in the room where you need the best Wifi signal, this repeats the same signal of the main router and gives you maximum speed in whatever room you need it.
+3. When the technicians are installing your internet, ask for an extra router to be placed in the room where you need the best Wifi signal.
+This repeats the main router’s signal and gives you maximum speed in any room you need it.

 view of coronado from gorgona panama